The best clubs in Rome

 Via Cardinale Merry del Val, 14 (Trastevere)

 An all-new concept in the heart of Trastevere where live music, Dj sets and much more comes to life for a night to remember.
-Thursdays at Live Alcazar are dedicated to live music jam sessions, while concerts by international and Italian soul, R&B, funk and jazz artists fill the stage on Fridays and Saturdays, alternating with a resident band.
+Thursdays at Live Alcazar are dedicated to live music jam sessions, on Fridays tribute nights with their resident band await us, while concerts by international and Italian soul, R&B, funk and jazz artists fill the stage on Saturdays.
 The night is young and goes on till the after-hours as the place transforms itself into a dance floor.
 Live Alcazar is the perfect place to indulge in cocktails – from classic to mixology – and dance the night away in an atmosphere that takes you back in time.

 La Conventicola degli Ultramoderni